 4. Soldiers Track

 A walking track named the Soldiers Track, which starts below the Kauri Grove in Leamington, was upgraded in the 1980s and follows the original cart track from the river’s edge to Cook Street.
-This track also follows the river to Victoria Bridge and joins the Poets Track coming out at Fletcher Place.
+This track also follows the river towards Victoria Bridge.

 Cambridge Victoria Bridge was the first hinged braced arch bridge in Australasia.